 4. Check User Reviews

-There are plenty of sites listing and aggregating user reviews – I have listed some of them in my last year's post on MUO.
+There are plenty of sites listing and aggregating user reviews.
 I recommend checking a couple of them to make sure you are reading independent and unbiased reviews.
 Here are the sites I'd recommend:

 - CNet offers both expert and user reviews.
 You should also be interested in video reviews as well as price and feature comparisons.